AriFordsham/GHCWiki/building/getting-the-sources.md

+NOTE: The below is not fully updated yet.

 [ Video: Getting and Building](http://video.google.com/videoplay?docid=7166458546326012899), layout of the source tree, how to set up build.mk (23'43")

 # Getting the GHC Sources

-There are two ways to get sources to GHC: download a source distribution, or get the sources directly from our repository using [ darcs](http://darcs.net/).
+There are two ways to get sources to GHC: download a source distribution, or get the sources directly from our repository using [ git](http://git-scm.com/).

 ## Source distributions